 Maybe there is no real paradise on earth, but if there was it might just be Niseko.
-We want to share more of this beautiful place that we call home.
+Find out more of this beautiful place that we call home.

 Niseko In Winter

-A cute Japanese farming village that has become world famous because of the crazy amounts of snow that fall every winter.
-It is often referred to as the 'Aspen of Asia' and although it might sound like it's become too expensive for powder hounds to visit there are still plenty of options for travellers wanting to experience the place without spending their life savings.
+A cute Japanese farming village that has become world famous because of the large amounts of snow that fall every winter.
+It is often referred to as the 'Aspen of Asia' and although it might sound like it's become too expensive for powder hounds to visit, there are still plenty of options for all budgets.

 Summer in Niseko

 Some people say that the best time to visit Niseko is in the summer season.
 We definitely agree,

 you can often find local festivals happening in the area, some of the popular ones include the Kutchan Jaga Festival, Hirafu Matsuri, Niko Niko Niseko Village festival, and the Niseko Town fireworks festival.
 The perfect little combination of fun, food and fireworks at each one, so if you are planning a trip take a look at the festival dates.

 Summer is also a great time to go hiking in the area, with endless routes to take including the beautiful Mt Yotei volcano which you can choose from 4 routes up and even walk around the crater.
 If you prefer cycling, visit for the Niseko Classic gran fondo event and watch or participate (and catch the Kutchan jaga festival at the same time).
 Or visit throughout summer to enjoy the long quiet roads of Hokkaido for a cycling trip of your own.

 Fruit picking, flower gardens and BBQ's are also very popular in summer, and you can make the most of any trip you make to Niseko with some fun activities.